-What is the best Apple Watch?
-The answer to that question depends on what you’re looking for out of a smartwatch.
-Do you want a device for fitness tracking?
+The best Apple Watch for you depends on what you’re looking for out of a smartwatch.
+Do you want an Apple Watch for fitness tracking?
 An extension of your iPhone?
-Or something that can save your life in certain emergencies?
+Or do you want a device that can save your life in select emergencies?

-The Apple Watch can do all of those things, but some models do it better than others.
+Many Apple Watch models can do all of those things, but some do it better than others.
 Despite the limited visible differences between Apple’s annual refreshes, each Apple Watch generation has distinct perks that makes it the best smartwatch every year.
 The best Apple Watch always gets better.

-Apple has made seven versions of its smartwatch, but only three are sold by Apple right now: the Apple Watch Series 6, the Apple Watch SE and 2017’s Apple Watch Series 3.
-You might be able to find the Apple Watch Series 5 as retailers finish clearing out stock, as well as the Apple Watch Series 4 refurbished, too.
+Apple has made seven versions of its smartwatch, but only three are sold by Apple right now: the Apple Watch Series 7, the Apple Watch SE and 2017’s Apple Watch Series 3.
+You might be able to find the Apple Watch Series 6 with the best Apple Watch deals as retailers finish clearing out stock, as well as the Apple Watch Series 5, too.

 See all of the best Apple Watch models below.